google/pytype/docs/user_guide.md

 (The reasoning is that if you call `accept()` before `listen()`, Python will crash with an `AttributeError`.)

-Note that the error message contains the class of the error, in brackets:
+Note that the error message contains, in brackets, the class of the error:
 `attribute-error`

 To silence this error, for just this one line, change line 13 to this: